+ltem Action/Requirement

-ltem Action/Requirement Change in Scope Activity Amendment.
+Change in Scope Activity Amendment.
 Beneficiary Update Complete Benefit Profile form.
 Clearinghouse Assurance If the amendment is considered substantial, changes will have to be submitted to the Clearinghouse for an updated endorsement.
 Public Hearing If the amendment is considered substantial, a public hearing is required.
-Grantee must advertise the hearing at least 7 days in advance.
+Subrecipient must advertise the hearing at least 7 days in advance.
 National Objectives All changes must be eligible activities and qualify under a National Objective.
-Environmental Review If the amendment is considered substantial, environmental clearance needs to be updated.
+Environmental Review If the amendment is considered substantial, the environmental clearance will nee to be updated.
+It is important to discuss the updates with DLG early.
 Budget Amendment Approved before submitting draw request.
 Change in Scope Activity Amendment.